clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

 ************

 By default, your |CL-ATTR| system automatically gets an IP address from your network via DHCP.
-If you do not have a DHCP server on your network, assign a static IP address using the steps in this guide.
+If you do not have a DHCP server on your network or simply want to use a static IP address, follow the steps in this guide.

 Process
 *******